cardboardcode/cardboardcode.github.io/_posts/2023-05-27-generating_line_art_using_blender.md

 Press `F12` to render out the scene.

-> [!NOTE]
-> Don't panic when you see a blank white screen in your render screen.
+> ℹ️ Don't panic when you see a blank white screen in your render screen.
 The linework should appear only once the rendering is done overall.

 ![](/img/2023_05_27/save_render.png)